vilda/le/README.md

 	[name]
 	path = /path/to/log/file
 	token = MY_TOKEN
+        logset = LOG_SET_NAME

 Where:

 -  *name* is an identifier of the application that is added to your log entries
 -  *path* is an absolute path to the file you wish to follow
 -  *token* is the token for destination log created in Logentries
+-  *logset* is the name of the logset in which the log `name` should  be added

+A valid configuration for a log to follow has to have either `token` or `logset`.
+If both are provided the `logset` parameter takes precedence.

 Using local configuration only